 Purpose or Mission

 What roles the team has depends on how the team works.
 If the team works in Scrum it is usually just three roles, Team, Scrum Master and Product Owner.
-When we work Agile and want to build high performance teams that can collaborate and work towards a goal we don´t want people to have other type of roles, that makes it difficult to build a real team and it usually makes the team suboptimal.
+When we work Agile and want to build high performance teams that can collaborate and work towards a common goal we don´t want people to have other type of roles wich might make it difficult for the team to collaborate on what has the highes value right now.

 These are the people in the team.
 A efficient team has everyone in the team at 100%.